11digitlabs/laravel-angular-es-todo/README.md

 # Server Setup
 For the sake of simplicity, http://puphpet.com/ will be used to create the virtual machine

-- Create a directory vagrant and paste the contents of `puphpet.zip`
+- Create a directory `vagrant` and paste the contents of `puphpet.zip`.
+Directory structure should be like
+  - vagrant
+    - puphpet (dir)
+    - Vagrantfile
 - From your terminal visit the vagrant directory and `vagrant up`
 - The server will be created with all the necessary services to run the app
 - Edit your local hosts file `sudo pico /etc/hosts` and add the following line